ganbuan/CyberNotebook/README.md

 4. Lastly, the DHCP server sends a DHCPACK, acknowledging that the device can start using the IP address.

 ### ARP
-<i>Address Resolution Protocol (ARP)</i> allows a device to associate its MAC address with an IP address on a network (i.e. translation from layer 3 to layer 2 addressing).
+*Address Resolution Protocol (ARP)* allows a device to associate its MAC address with an IP address on a network (i.e. translation from layer 3 to layer 2 addressing).
 Each device on a network will keep logs of the MAC addresses associated with other devices.

 This is done by:
 1. ARP Request is broadcasted on the network (i.e. asking for the IP address for a particular MAC address).